Yeah, you’ve read it right - it is now possible to scrape video content as well! You probably don’t need an introduction to YouTube, since:

 - The platform is represented in 100+ countries around the world, in 80 languages

-The huge amount of content uploaded and watched ranges from DIYs, movie reviews and live streams to controversial debates, lectures and pure random entertainment.
+The huge amount of content uploaded and watched ranges from DIYs, movie reviews, and live streams to controversial debates, lectures, and pure random entertainment.
 It’s a treasure trove of data in visual form just waiting to be discovered.
 And the best news here is: now all that YouTube data is scrapable and we’ll show you how it’s done.

 Why scrape YouTube?

-Here’s a couple of reasons why collecting data from YouTube is useful and versatile:
+Here are a couple of reasons why collecting data from YouTube is useful and versatile:

-- The right data makes it easy to calculate the frequency of brand mentions, audience reach and their reaction.
+- The right data makes it easy to calculate the frequency of brand mentions, audience reach, and their reaction.
 For example, businesses can use the info to count ROI for advertisement or referrals from YouTube channels and scale their marketing campaigns accordingly.
 Or simply monitor YouTube for brand awareness and general web reputation.

 - Dissecting big news topics and analyzing sentiment - we’re mostly talking about the infamous YouTube comment section here.
 Of course, this approach concerns only digital citizens, not real people, but a noticeable reaction on the web can be telling.